Last Updated on

 Next go in the spices and powders.

-Turn off the flame, pour tempering on boil dal, mix and cover the dal.
+Immediately pour tempering in boil dal, mix and cover the dal.

 Cancel the saute mode and let the dal sit for few minutes.